ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 Network hardware inventory management is a key component in operators' OSS architectures.

 Network hardware inventory is a fundamental functionality in network management and was specified many years ago.
-Given the emerging of data models and their deployment in operator's management and control systems, the traditional function of inventory management is also requested to be defined as a data model.
+Given the emergence of data models and their deployment in operator's management and control systems, the traditional function of inventory management is also requested to be defined as a data model.

 Network hardware inventory management and monitoring is a critical part for ensuring the network stays healthy, well-planned, and functioning in the operator's network.
-Network hardware inventory management allows the operator to keep track of what physical network devices are staying  in the network including relevant software and hardware versions.
+Network hardware inventory management allows the operator to keep track of which physical devices are deployed in the network including relevant software and hardware versions.

   The network hardware inventory management also helps the operator to know when to acquire new assets and what is needed, or to decommission old or faulty ones, which can help to improve network performance and capacity planning.